ezzabuzaid/me/src/content/posts/going-minimalist-choosing-dsl-over-bunch-of-inputs.md

 ---
 publishedAt: '2021-03-09T00:00:00'
 title: 'Going Minimalist: Choosing DSL Over Bunch of Inputs'
-description: "Why a small purpose-built DSL can beat complex UIs: lessons from designing policy rules, constructs, tradeoffs, and next steps."
+description: 'Why a small purpose-built DSL can beat complex UIs: lessons from designing policy rules, constructs, tradeoffs, and next steps.'

+featured: 100
 ---

 To catch you up quickly, January.sh is a low code platform that builds backend service and generates human readable code as result, the general product user persona can be put as following: someone who worked with similar products before (any other low code platform) and have general understanding of the technical side of building a product/tool.